A Heart Surgeon Heals Guts Through Lectins Science

 Dr. Gundry provides exceedingly interesting detail on his views regarding lectins and other foods that may cause harm in this interview.
 His views may be controversial for some, and yet they appear to significantly contribute to healing or he couldn’t document these observations with hard data.
 His explanations matter.
 Medical experts in the nutrition industry strongly support his work.

 Skeptical?
 Stay tuned here at CBJ, we will address both sides of this interesting issue.
 His work is quite interesting, as you will appreciate during this interview, but others do disagree.
-[It appears that this new information could result in a Gut-Galileo Moment!]

 What is the study of Holobiotics?